 2. How Exactly Do You Get Paid?

-Compensation structure is one of the clearest indicators of potential conflicts of interest.
+Compensation structure can be an indicator of potential conflicts of interest.
 Ask for a complete breakdown:

-A transparent advisor will walk you through every line item.
-If the answer feels vague or overly complex, that complexity is often by design.
+A transparent advisor should be willing to walk you through every line item.
+If the answer feels vague or overly complex, that complexity may be by design.

 3. What Is Your Investment Philosophy?